Stop Construction Falls from a Height: Construction Fall Prevention and Liability Explained by Our NYC Labor Law Attorneys

 OSHA wants all workers and employers to plan projects before they get to the job site, purchasing and preparing what they need in advance of starting the work.
-This includes determining how to get certain tasks done in the safest way possible, avoiding height risks when they are unnecessary.
+This includes determining how to get certain tasks done in the safest way possible and avoiding height risks when they are unnecessary.
 Employers should also include the costs of safety equipment with job quotes/costs to ensure they have enough money in the budget to protect workers from common fall hazards.

 Provide the Right Equipment

 Far too many injuries are caused when workers try to use improper equipment to complete a job.
 OSHA stresses the importance of providing several different types of equipment and the right equipment for the right type of job.
-This includes using the right type of ladder for a job, and offering several different types of ladders for workers to use in the appropriate circumstance.
-OSHA also highlights the importance of personal fall arrest systems (PFAS) and harnesses which can help stop or soften any falls.
+This includes using the right type of ladder for a job and offering several different types of ladders for workers to use in the appropriate circumstance.
+OSHA also highlights the importance of personal fall arrest systems (PFAS) and harnesses that can help stop or soften any falls.

 Train Workers to Use the Safety Equipment Correctly

 Even having the best safety equipment will not stop all falls if an employer or contractor fails to explain how to properly use it.
-OSHA puts the onus on employers, contractors, and supervisors/foremen to properly instruct workers how to use the various safety equipment to remain safe.
+OSHA puts the onus on employers, contractors, and supervisors/foremen to properly instruct workers on how to use the various safety equipment to remain safe.
 This also includes monitoring workers to ensure they are using the safety devices.
-Supervisors should also be instructed how to prevent falls in construction so they know what to guard against while instructing workers.
+Supervisors should also be instructed on how to prevent falls in construction so they know what to guard against while instructing workers.

 OSHA Resources to Stop Construction Falls

 In addition to the training and programs, OSHA has created resource centers for employers, constructors, and workers to review manuals, slideshows, instructional videos/booklets, and other materials to help guard against falls.
-Some of the most important highlights for specifically preventing falls includes the following:
+Some of the most important highlights for specifically preventing falls include the following: